tytydraco/yessleep/out/A_mysterious_beeping_intercepted_our_planes_PA_system_and_it_showed_no_sign_of_stopping_for_the_entire_duration_of_our_flight_from_Miami_to_DC.md

 The most noticeable pattern would be these longer than normal gaps between each set or sequence of beeps.
 After the gap, the same series of beeps would play again.

-I even managed to record and isolate one of these sequences later on: [~https://drive.google.com/file/d/1uAr0cjfS\_zwCtM8RVKe7flalmbXW5oNc/view?usp=sharing~](https://drive.google.com/file/d/1uAr0cjfS_zwCtM8RVKe7flalmbXW5oNc/view?usp=sharing)
+I even managed to record and isolate one of these sequences later on.

 Rick had apparently figured this out before I had because his knee seemed to be shaking perfectly in sync with the beeping.
 He was mouthing the sounds as well.
 Maybe we were both going insane.